 - SQL Dump and Import This process relies on using existing database tools or custom scripts to extract and load data. - Sqoop A direct loading tool that exchanges information directly between existing databases and Hadoop by performing SELECT and export techniques, automating the core elements of the SQL dump and import approach. - Talend Open Studio A managed solution which makes use of the Sqoop connector, Pig, direct HDFS writes, and other standard Hadoop components to build a simplified extraction and migration interface using the Eclipse environment as the front end.
-Although it simplifies the process by making it accessible to end-users, Talend Open Studio has the same limitations as the base Sqoop tool.
+Although it simplifies the process by making it accessible to end-users, Talend Open Studio has the same limitations as the base Sqoop tool. - Dell Shareplex A commercial tool that provides replication of data from the Oracle archive logs into Hadoop in near-real-time. - Oracle GoldenGate GoldenGate does not yet support direct loading and transfer of information from Oracle into Hadoop.
+Plans for introducing this functionality have been publicised.
+It will require significant configuration within the Pump process to provide the data migration and application into Hadoop from the Capture stream.

-Tungsten Replicator provides an alternative to these solutions based on an existing, welltested replication technology already used for both homogenous and heterogeneous replication between MySQL (source or target) and Oracle, MongoDB, Vertica and other database targets.
+Tungsten Replicator provides an alternative to these solutions based on an existing, well-tested replication technology already used for both homogenous and heterogeneous replication between MySQL, Oracle, MongoDB, Vertica and other database solutions.